-The Christian Family Movement is a national network of parish/neighborhood small groups of families which has been going strong for almost 75 years.
+The Christian Family Movement is a national network of parish/neighborhood small groups of families that has been going strong for almost 75 years.
 CFM has been a part of the St. Lawrence community for nearly that long.
 In that time, CFM has touched the lives of many of our parishioners and fostered lifelong friendships and a mutual support system for the families here.

-The Christian Family Movement (CFM) is a small group, peer ministry that includes the whole family.
+The Christian Family Movement (CFM) is a small-group peer ministry that includes the whole family.
 Children are witnesses to multiple families trying to live their faith.
 CFM members share life, faith, and best practices.
 They build friendships that are welcoming and that inspire an active faith.
 CFM creates a family of families within our parish.

 CFM activities include monthly small group meetings, fun social events, and service opportunities throughout the year.